thalesfnsc/thalesfnsc/README.md

 Hi,

-I'm an Physics student at Federal University of Juiz de Fora.
+ - I'm an Physics student at Federal University of Juiz de Fora.
+ - Junior Associate at Brazilian Participation Group of Large Synoptic Survey Telescope (BPG-LSST)

 ###  Some facts about me ⚡
 - I'm deeply interesting in Deep Learning, Astrophysics and Neuroscience 🔭.